Measurement of Charge Multiplicity Asymmetry Correlations in High Energy Nucleus-Nucleus Collisions at 200 GeV: Results

 Figure~\ref{fig:AvsV2} (upper panels) shows the asymmetry correlation results in 20-40\% central Au+Au collisions as a function of $\vhigh$.
 Over the large range in $\vhigh$, relatively small variations are observed.
 This may indicate that path-length dependent jet-quenching does not have a significant impact on the charge asymmetry correlations.
 This is consistent with the theoretical study described in Ref.~\cite{Petersen}.

 Figure~\ref{fig:AvsV2} (lower panels) shows the asymmetry correlation results as a function of $\vlow$.
 Significant changes are observed in the variances.
 The values of $\delta\AsqLR$ decrease with increasing $\vlow$ while the values of $\delta\AsqUD$ increase.
 This results in a strong increase in the difference $\Delta\Asq$ with increasing $\vlow$.
 The variations in the covariances are significantly weaker.
 This results in a weaker dependence of $\Delta\ApAm$ on $\vlow$.
 However, the change appears to be in the opposite direction, decreasing with increasing $\vlow$.
+The superimposed linear fits in Fig.~\ref{fig:AvsV2} lower right panel will be discussed in Sec.~\ref{sec:disc:v2}.

 It is interesting to note that the $\Delta\Asq$ and $\Delta\ApAm$ cross at $\vlow\approx0$ and the crossing point is at a positive value.
 For $\vlow=0$, no difference is apparent between the same- and opposite-sign pair correlations.
 Of course, the average $\vlow$ in these data is nonzero, but positive.
 As a result, the asymmetry variance of all events is larger than the covariance.
 As suggested in Appendix~\ref{app:EPres}, it is possible that, in events with negative $\vlow$, the reconstructed \ep\ does not reflect the true reaction plane, perhaps being orthogonal to rather than aligned with the reaction plane.
 This would mean that the \ud\ and \lr\ are flipped for those events with a significantly negative $\vlow$.
 The magnitudes of the asymmetry correlations depend on centrality, but their qualitative features versus $\vhigh$ and $\vlow$ are similar for different centralities.